CLY89/Shizen/README.md

 # Shizen
-Shizen is a Minecraft Mod.
+Shizen is a harvest Mod.

-# Overview
+# Feature
+- New kinds of fruits.
+- New kinds of woods.
+- etc..

 # License
 - MIT